JeevanandanRamasamy/StockBot/README.md

 # StockBot

-A DiscordBot that allows users to buy stocks of possible companies from an API.
-Every user has a starting balance, and it is up to the user to make sure that they are investing in stocks in companies that succeed in order to make profit; otherwise, they will lose money if companies fail.
-When a user invests in a company, they will receive a stock in return.
+A DiscordBot that allows users to simulate buying stocks of companies using an API.
+Every user can set a starting balance and they can use their balance to 'invest' in companies.
+When a user buys or sells a stock, the program queries the real-time stock price and uses this value to add and subtract from their balance.
+Data needed for the operations are stored using MongoDB.

 ## Documentation